Academic Catalog

 Ocean County College has developed policies and procedures which comply fully with the intent of this legislation, thereby ensuring students access to their educational records and protecting such individuals’ rights to privacy by limiting the transferability of their records without their consent.

-It is the student’s responsibility to notify the Records Office if he or she does not wish to have any or all of the above information released.
+It is the student’s responsibility to notify the Registration & Records Office if he or she does not wish to have any or all of the above information released.

-All inquiries regarding established policy and procedures relative to this act should be directed to the Office of Registration & Records, located in the Student Enrollment Building.
+All inquiries regarding established policy and procedures relative to this act should be directed to the Registration & Records Office, located in the Student Enrollment Building.

 Additionally, the following information is available for the privileged use of the members of the Vice President of Student Affairs’ staff and the faculty of Ocean County College.
 This information may not be released to any other parties without the written consent of the student and is considered confidential: